Pope: Objections to the papacy

 Antichristus, by Lucas Cranach the Elder, from Luther's 1521 Passionary of the Christ and Antichrist.
 The pope is signing and selling indulgences.

 The pope's claim to authority is either disputed or rejected outright by other churches, for various reasons.

 Orthodox, Anglican and Old Catholic churches

 Other traditional Christian churches (Assyrian Church of the East, the Oriental Orthodox Church, the Eastern Orthodox Church, the Old Catholic Church, the Anglican Communion, the Independent Catholic churches, etc.) accept the doctrine of Apostolic succession and, to varying extents, papal claims to a primacy of honour, while generally rejecting the pope as the successor to Peter in any other sense than that of other bishops.
 Primacy is regarded as a consequence of the pope's position as bishop of the original capital city of the Roman Empire, a definition spelled out in the 28th canon of the Council of Chalcedon.
-These churches see no foundation to papal claims of universal immediate jurisdiction, or to claims of papal infallibility.
+These churches see no foundation for the Catholic assertion that "supreme, full, immediate, and universal authority" lies with the Pope, or for claims of papal infallibility.
 Several of these churches refer to such claims as ultramontanism.